 if not any((i-a in abundant_numbers) for a in abundant_numbers)

 You can imagine that, while the list is growing in size, so is the time it takes to do each verification.
-Since it is a simple list, poor Python has no other way besides iterating though all it's items and see if it matches what we desire.
-Well I'm starting to think that if we had a data structure that would allow us a more efficient checking process, that huge time would decrease drastically.
+Since it is a simple list, poor Python has no other way besides iterating through all its items and seeing if it matches what we desire.
+Well, I’m starting to think that if we had a data structure that would allow us a more efficient checking process, that huge time would decrease drastically.